 Are there services available for videotaping classes or other presentations?

 The library does not have staff on hand to do video recordings for short-term applications or documentation purposes.
 Equipment is available for use in the Bruce T. Halle Library building - see audiovisual equipment request information.

 Where can I go to receive instruction in video production?

-EMU's Communication and Theatre Arts Department offers a complete roster of classes in Electronic Media and Film Studies including hands-on courses in video production.
+EMU's Communication, Media and Theatre Arts Department offers a complete roster of classes in Electronic Media and Film Studies including hands-on courses in video production.
 More information is on their web site.